Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 Any character with a passive Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) score of 17 or higher, or who succeeds on a DC 17 Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) check, notices a thin slab of rock that hides a hidden passageway.
 This passage leads into Stahlmast’s workroom ([area L5](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L5StahlmastsWorkroom "area L5")).

 A locked chest is hidden beneath the bed, and can be opened with thieves’ tools and a successful DC 16 Dexterity check.
 The chest holds 170 gp, 65 sp, and two [potions of healing](https://www.dndbeyond.com/equipment/potion-of-healing).
 It also contains a letter written in Undercommon, which promises that more support and minions will soon be sent through the tunnel.
-The letter thanks Stahlmast for his soon-to-be fruitful alliance with Den Hythenos of the [[Kryn Dynasty]].
+The letter thanks Stahlmast for his soon-to-be fruitful alliance with [[Den]] Hythenos of the [[Kryn Dynasty]].
 Turning the letter over to Watchmaster Bram Gulchswattle earns the characters an additional reward (see “[Concluding the Adventure](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#ConcludingtheAdventure1 "Concluding the Adventure")” at the end of this adventure).

 ### L19.
 Clockwork Forge

 Huron Stahlmast (a lawful evil [[Humans|human]] [cultist](https://www.dndbeyond.com/monsters/cultist) wearing [goggles of night](https://www.dndbeyond.com/magic-items/goggles-of-night)) awaits the characters in this elaborate workshop.
-If the drow ambassador from [area L9](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L9TrainingRoom "area L9") or Roguun from [area L14](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L14Smithy "area L14") escaped earlier encounters with the characters, he has joined Stahlmast here for the final fight.
+If the [[Dark Elves|drow]] ambassador from [area L9](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L9TrainingRoom "area L9") or Roguun from [area L14](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L14Smithy "area L14") escaped earlier encounters with the characters, he has joined Stahlmast here for the final fight.

 When the characters can see into this area, read: